-According to most competitive anglers, the most prized types of bass in the world are the Florida bass species.
+According to most competitive anglers, the Florida bass species are the most prized types of bass in the world.
 These bass are virtually indistinguishable from their largemouth cousins and biologists have to use genetic analysis to determine whether or not a fish is florida or largemouth bass.
 They are known under the same scientific name as the largemouth bass, but Florida bass are known to grow at an astounding rate in the right conditions.
-In some cases, they can pack on as many as two pounds per year.
+They can sometimes pack on as many as two pounds per year.

 These types of bass are usually the most sought-after kinds of bass when it comes to stocking fish in freshwater lakes.
-Many anglers know them more specifically as F1 bass and prefer them over any other species of bass due to their ability to live longer and grow larger than any other kind of black bass.
-As their name indicates, these bass are native to the state of Florida, but have been dispersed over the whole continent in recent decades.
+Many anglers know them more specifically as F1 bass and prefer them over any other species due to their ability to live longer and grow larger than any other kind of black bass.
+As their name indicates, these bass are native to Florida, but have been dispersed over the whole continent in recent decades.

 Alabama bass are very similar to the spotted bass in many ways.
 The Alabama bass, or Micropetrus henshallii, are known to be native to southern Alabama and western Georgia.
 These fish were recognized as spotted bass until 2008 and have been found in states as far away as California or Kentucky in recent years due to stocking efforts.

-Shoal bass have red eyes and often grow to roughly the same size as most spotted bass.
+Shoal bass have red eyes and often grow roughly the same size as most spotted bass.
 The world record shoal bass weighs over 8 pounds.
-The shoal bass gets its name from the fact that they are typically found along the shoals of the Flint or Chattahoochee rivers in Georgia.
+The shoal bass gets its name because they are typically found along the shoals of the Flint or Chattahoochee rivers in Georgia.

-Native to the Lone Star State of Texas, the Guadalupe bass are another highly unique species of black bass.
-The Guadalupe bass, or Micropterus treculii, have distinct spots along their body that extend down to their lower portions and sometimes have more of the olive coloration that is found in shoal bass.
+Native to the Lone Star State of Texas, the Guadalupe bass are another unique black bass species.
+The Guadalupe bass, or Micropterus treculii, have distinct spots along their body that extend down to their lower portions and sometimes have more of the olive coloration found in shoal bass.
 Guadalupe bass are capable of breeding with both spotted bass and smallmouth bass and the offspring produced are virtually indistinguishable from either species.